 Energy Performance Certificates (EPCs) provide information on how energy efficient your building is, and how it could be improved.
-Buildings are rated on a scale from A - G, with A being the most efficient.
+Buildings are rated on a scale from A to G, with A being the most efficient.
 Information is also provided on measures which could be made to improve the energy efficiency and an indication of the cost for each improvement.
 In addition to information provided on the EPC, more detailed information and advice is contained within the Recommendation Report which is provided with the EPC.

 How is the EPC rating calculated?

-The EPC assessment will record specific information such as, the size and layout of the building, how it has been constructed and the way it is insulated, heated, ventilated, and lighted.
+The EPC assessment will record specific information such as the size and layout of the building, how it has been constructed and the way it is insulated, heated, ventilated, and lighted.
 Because people use buildings in different ways, the calculation is based on standard assertions of occupancy and use.

 Do I have to implement the energy efficiency improvements listed on the EPC?